-In a fundamental paper on symbolism, bb Dr. Jones points out near page 15 that although there are thousands of symbols in the sense that the term is understood in analysis, all of them refer to the body itself, to kinship relations, to birth, to life, and to death.
+In a fundamental paper on symbolism,73 Dr Jones points out, somewhere around page 15, that although there are thousands of symbols in the sense that the term is understood in analysis, all of them refer to one's own body, to kinship relations, to birth, to life, and to death.

-This truth, recognized here as a fact, permits us to understand that, although the symbol in psychoanalytical terms is repressed into the unconscious, it carries in itself no index whatsoever of regression, or even of immaturity.
-For it to induce its effects in the subject, it is enough that it make itself heard, since these effects operate without his being aware of it-as we admit in our daily experience, explaining many reactions of normal as well as of neurotic subjects by their response to the symbolic sense of an act, of a relation, or of an object.
+This truth, recognized here as a fact, enables us to understand that although, in psychoanalytic terms, the symbol is repressed in the unconscious, it carries in itself no index of regression, or even of immaturity.
+For it to induce its effects in the subject, it is enough that it make itself heard, since these effects operate without his being aware of it - as we admit in our everyday experience, explaining many reactions of normal as well as of neurotic subjects by their response to the symbolic sense of an act, of a relation, or of an object.